Iran targets dummy US aircraft carrier in Gulf exercises

-TEHERAN (AFP) - Iran's Revolutionary Guards blasted a mock-up of a US aircraft carrier with missiles on Tuesday (July 28) during military exercises in sensitive Gulf waters, state television said.
+TEHERAN • Iran's Revolutionary Guards blasted a mock-up of an American aircraft carrier with missiles yesterday during military exercises in sensitive Gulf waters, state television said.

 The exercises - dubbed "Prophet Mohammed 14th" - were held near the Strait of Hormuz, a vital shipping lane for a fifth of global oil output.